Collage Best Cities to Visit in Europe

 7. Lisbon, Portugal

-What makes the city unique?
+What makes the city special?
 A city of seven hills with stunning viewpoints, historic trams, and a vibrant Fado music scene.

 The colourful tiled buildings, steep streets, and views over the Tagus River make Lisbon one of the most beautiful cities in Europe.